 I just bike through a small part of the The Amsterdamse Bos.
 The Amsterdamse Bos is an English park or landscape park in the municipalities Amstelveen and Amsterdam.
 And although most of the park is located in Amstelveen, the owner of the park is the City of Amsterdam.

 Kilometre 49 to 52

 I’m crossing over Ringvaart from Amsterdamse Bos at the Schipholdraalbrug at Schiphol, which is swing bridge over the Ringvaart canal between the Nieuwe Meer and Schiphol-Oost.
 Now I’m on the home stretch cruising along Nieuwemeerdijk towards Badhoevedorp.

-On the way I’m passing through the the Nieuwe Meer, the Nieuwe Meer / De Oeverlanden is a recreational area at a small lake just outside the city centre of Amsterdam.
-In summer you can swim in the lake, in the summer there is bike ferry near Nieuwemeerdijk 332-333 which takes you over to the Amsterdamse Bos.
-There is a great places to stop for a drink at Grand Cafe Restaurant Meerzicht, they have a patio on the Ringvaart at there is not only cyclist that stop here, people boating stops here as well in the summer months.
+On the way, I’m passing through the Nieuwe Meer, the Nieuwe Meer / De Oeverlanden is a recreational area at a small lake just outside the city center of Amsterdam.
+In summer you can swim in the lake, in the summer there is a bike ferry near Nieuwemeerdijk 332-333 which takes you over to the Amsterdamse Bos.
+There are great places to stop for a drink at Grand Cafe Restaurant Meerzicht, they have a patio on the Ringvaart at there is not only cyclist that stop here, people boating stops here as well in the summer months.

-Finishing my ride today, I cruised the last few kilometers along the Nieuwemeerdijk to the bridge that I crossed in the beginning of my ride into Amsterdam.
+Finishing my ride today, I cruised the last few kilometers along the Nieuwemeerdijk to the bridge that I crossed at the beginning of my ride into Amsterdam.